 Verify that the Contractor’s business is registered with the Florida Department of State, Division of Corporations pursuant to Chapter 606, F.S.
 If current registration cannot be confirmed using the Division of Corporation’s online database, request documentation of current registration from the Contractor.
 Individuals doing business under their own personal name are not required to register.

-Verify that the Contractor’s business has a valid Certificate of Authorization to practice Professional Geology from DBPR or a Certificate of Authorization to practice Engineering from the FBPE or a copy of an executed contract with another firm and their valid business certificate of authorization and valid professional liability insurance certificate.
+Verify that the Contractor’s business has a valid qualifying licensee to practice Professional Geology from DBPR or a qualifying licensee to practice Engineering from the FBPE and valid professional liability insurance certificate.
 If current authorization cannot be confirmed using DBPR’s online database, request documentation of current certification or a detailed documentation explanation for why such certification may not be required from the Contractor.
 Individuals doing business under their own personal name are not required to be certified.

 Confirm registration with Department of State and MFMP.